SipTeaBB/Frontend-Mentor-QR-Project/README.md

 ### What I learned

 I now have a better understanding of how parent elements and child elements work.
-I'll mess up a lot, but eventually I'll get it right.
+I'll mess up a lot, but eventually I'll get it right.<br>
 Make -> fail -> make -> fail -> make!

 ### Continued developemnt